top of page

 - Workshops for 300 fathers on active fatherhood

-A major challenge for young people in Ecuador is the lack of vocational and educational opportunities, which hampers their professional development and future prospects.
-Many young women and men would like to start their own businesses but often lack the necessary knowledge and financial resources.
+A shortage of vocational and educational opportunities hinders many young Ecuadorians from progressing in their careers and improving their future prospects.
+Many youth aspire to start their own businesses but lack the necessary skills and financial means.

-In the past three years, the project regions of Cotopaxi and Santa Elena have seen a sharp rise in school dropouts, teenage pregnancies, and chronic malnutrition.
-This is partly a consequence of the COVID-19 pandemic, which hit Ecuador amidst an existing economic crisis and further exacerbated it.
-The country's GDP shrank by 7.5 percent in 2020 due to the pandemic.
+In the project regions of Cotopaxi and Santa Elena, school dropout rates, teenage pregnancies, and chronic malnutrition have surged in recent years.
+These issues worsened with the COVID-19 pandemic, which exacerbated an existing economic crisis.
+Ecuador’s GDP shrank by 7.5% in 2020 due to the pandemic.

-Although the economy is slowly recovering from the pandemic, widespread poverty, especially in rural areas, continues to negatively impact children's development.
-In the Santa Elena project region, 40 percent of children under five suffer from malnutrition.
-The causes of this issue include poverty, diarrheal diseases, low birth weight, breastfeeding problems, lack of knowledge about healthy nutrition and disease prevention, and limited access to nutritious food.
+While the economy is slowly recovering, poverty, particularly in rural areas, negatively affects children’s development.
+In Santa Elena, for instance, 40% of children under five suffer from malnutrition.
+Contributing factors include poverty, frequent diarrhea, low birth weight, breastfeeding challenges, and limited knowledge about proper nutrition and disease prevention, alongside restricted access to nutritious food.

 Our Goals

-Another project goal is to combat the widespread malnutrition of young children and improve maternal and child health.
-Since malnutrition can begin in the womb and many children are born with low birth weight, we will provide 400 pregnant women with vitamin- and nutrient-rich food.
-They will also receive health services such as prenatal check-ups, vaccinations, weight and growth monitoring.
-Special attention is also given to fathers and husbands, who will be engaged through workshops and events on "active fatherhood."
+The project also targets the reduction of widespread child malnutrition and enhancement of maternal-child health.
+Recognizing that malnutrition can begin in the womb, we provide 400 pregnant women with vitamin- and nutrient-rich foods and access to healthcare services, including prenatal check-ups, vaccinations, and growth monitoring.
+Special attention is given to fathers and husbands, who participate in workshops promoting active fatherhood.

-The project region includes ten communities in Santa Elena and ten communities in Cotopaxi.
-A total of 2,000 people will directly participate in the project activities, while nearly 6,000 community members, mostly family members of the participants, will indirectly benefit from the project measures.
+The project region encompasses ten municipalities in Santa Elena and ten in Cotopaxi, directly involving 2,000 participants.
+An additional 6,000 community members, primarily families of the participants, benefit indirectly from the project’s activities.

 bottom of page